blueaelixir/fullstackopen-course/part0/exercise-4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server

-    Note right of browser: The browser sends the text from the input as a POST request to be stored a s new note on the server
+    Note right of browser: The browser sends the text from the input as a POST request to be stored as a new note on the server

     server-->>browser: a redirect response
     deactivate server